 Perching ducks include the mandarin duck, the whistling duck, the muscovy duck, and the wood duck.
 As the category implies, these ducks often nest in trees where their long-clawed toes enable them to perch comfortably.
 They have similar feeding habits to dabbling ducks.

-A diving duck dives underwater to grab fish for their meals.
-These diving ducks include the eider, scooters, mergansers.
+A diving duck dives underwater to grab fish for its meals.
+These diving ducks include the eider, scooters, and mergansers.
 Scaups, the ring-necked duck, and the pochards.
-These birds have more bodyweight than their dabbling counterparts that helps them remain stable deep underwater.
+These birds have more body weight than their dabbling counterparts, which helps them remain stable deep underwater.
 The canvasback, redhead, goldeneye, bufflehead, and ruddy ducks are also diving ducks.

 The quack sound has come to be associated with all ducks, but the truth is that the female duck quacks the most.
 Especially the female dabbling ducks.
-Other duck types make a variety of sounds, including whistles, coos, scaup, grunts, and yodels.
+Most duck species make a variety of sounds, including whistles, coos, scaup, grunts, and yodels.

 In all species, the male ducks do not make a lot of sounds; they are mostly silent.